 If you or a loved one has been the victim of violent, destructive, or irrational behavior induced by the use of Celexa, you may qualify for damages or remedies that may be awarded in a possible Celexa class action lawsuit.
-Please fill in the form to the right to submit your complaint and we will have a lawyer review your case.
+Please click here to fill in our form to submit your complaint and we will have a lawyer review your case.

 At LawyersandSettlements.com, it is our goal to keep you informed about important legal cases and settlements.
 We are dedicated to helping you resolve your cases and complaints.

 While weening off of Celexa, I've experienced side effects which make attending my classes and shifts at work impossible.
 I'm dizzy and get waves of lightheadedness.
 I'm experiencing shaking hands, making it difficult for me to write.
 I'm also experiencing insomnia.
 I'm afraid to drive my car, for fear that I'm going to crash, and I can't stand up without experiencing really bad waves of dizziness.
 I'm losing money, and endangering my standing in school.
 If this continues, I will most likely lose my job and fail classes.

 Attemped suicide repeatedly after being switched to Celexa.
 I attemped suicide several times, also was flirtatious with a 16 year old girl in my own home, who testified i did nothing wrong, yet I am now being charged with being a sex offender as I had no money for an attorney.